pillmuncher/hornet/docs/Glossary.md

 ### **Horn Clauses**:
 * A logical formula whose head and body consist entirely of positive (unnegated) atomic literals.
 The body is a conjunction of zero or more literals; the head holds at most one.
-There are three degenerate cases:
+There are three forms:

   *Fact*: a clause with a non-empty head and an empty body `(B)`.
 Asserts that `B` is
     unconditionally true.
 In Hornet: `db.tell(B)`.